RamiSyr/Hotkeys/README.md

 ##Volume and Brightness:

-Now, Increase\Decrease Brightness and Volume by using WIN key with the calculator side on our keyboards.
+Increase\Decrease Brightness and Volume by using **WIN key** with the calculator side on our keyboards.

 **Brightness:**